TchilDill/openpile/docs/source/index.rst

 Welcome to OpenPile's documentation!
 ------------------------------------

-This package is an open source python library that provides users a toolbox for beam/pile calculations.
+This package is an open source python library that provides a toolbox for beam/pile calculations.

-This package allows the user to perform various pile calculations with more in-depth control:
+This package allows various pile calculations like:

-* Use basic Euler-Bernoulli beam theory to compute forces, deflection of a beam (or a pile) under adequate loading and support conditions.
+* Finite Element calculations with 1D Beam elements (following Euler-Bernoulli or Timishenko beam theories) to compute forces, deformations under adequate loading and support conditions.
-* Use Winkler's approach of a beam (or a pile) supported by linear or non-linear lateral and/or rotational springs to compute forces and deflection of the pile based on recognised soil models such as the widely used traditional API models for sand and clay or more recent models that stem from the PISA joint-industry project.
+* Winkler's approach of a beam supported by linear or non-linear springs
+* Supports springs over axial, lateral and roational degrees of freedoms
+* Common soil spring formulations to model soil structure interaction with the structure (a beam or pile)

 More details on how to use the library can be found in :ref:`usage`